Case Studies

 Scale

-Largest LED wall in North America (as of 2023) — massive pixel count requiring precise calibration
+Tallest LED wall in North America (as of 2022) — massive pixel count requiring precise calibration

 Usability